Parsha 27: Tazria (She Bears Seed) תַזְרִיעַ

 Messianic Education Australia (MEA)

-Parsha in 60 Seconds Presents Toldot
+Parsha in 60 Seconds Presents Vayikra

-Parsha 6
+Parsha 24

 A NOTE FROM MESSIANIC EDUCATION AUSTRALIA: The independent views expressed in this video are for open learning and discussion purposes only and are not to persuade or determine biblical doctrine.